awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-about.md

 Compliance managers can then view summaries or create reports about which instances are or aren't compliant\.
 You can assign a maximum of 10 different custom compliance types to an instance\.

-For an example of how to create a custom compliance type and view compliance data, see [Configuration Compliance walkthrough \(AWS CLI\)](sysman-compliance-walk.md)\.
+For an example of how to create a custom compliance type and view compliance data, see [Compliance walkthrough \(AWS CLI\)](sysman-compliance-walk.md)\.

 ## Viewing current compliance data<a name="compliance-view-results"></a>